Skip to main content.

 Waiver eligibility requirements are listed below:

-• Students who have attended a secondary school with full English instruction, for at least the 3 most recent years of their education, may request an English proficiency test waiver after they submit their Common Application.
-Once students submit their Common Application they will gain access to their Bard portal where an English proficiency test waiver form is available.
+• Students who have attended a secondary school with full English instruction, for at least the 3 most recent years of their education, may request an English proficiency test waiver after they submit their application (for transfer students, at least 4 semesters of college work).
+Once students submit their application they will gain access to their Bard portal where an English proficiency test waiver form is available.

-• Students who have grown up in a country where English is the primary language, may request an English proficiency test waiver after they submit their Common Application.
+• Students who have grown up in a country where English is the primary language, may request an English proficiency test waiver after they submit their application.

 • Other situations will be considered on a case by case basis.